YourBr0ther/pokenavi/README.md

     git clone https://github.com/YourBr0ther/PokeNavi
     cd PokeNavi
     npm install
-    copy .env-template and name it .env
+    copy .env-template and rename it .env

 ### Add your OpenAI key and Mongo key to the .env file using this format
     OPENAI_API_KEY=XXXX